User-Generated Content in Hospitality

-This is an excerpt of our free guide, The Definitive Guide to Guest Feedback for Hoteliers.
+This is an excerpt from our free guide, The Definitive Guide to Guest Feedback for Hoteliers.
 CLICK HERE to download the full guide.

-From the luxury resort to the neighborhood bed and breakfast, hotels all have one thing in common: Guests.
-The GSS has long been the benchmark of performance in hospitality.
-But, the popularity of review sites and OTAs is rising.
-Guests are writing hotel reviews on dozens of sites, rather than filling out a GSS.
+From the luxury resort to the neighborhood bed and breakfast, hotels all have one thing in common: guests.
+The General Social Survey (GSS) has long been the benchmark of performance in hospitality.
+But the popularity of review sites and OTAs is rising.
+Guests are writing hotel reviews on dozens of sites rather than filling out a GSS.
 They’re posting to Facebook and Twitter about their hotel experiences.
 They’re Instagramming their vacation photos.
-The guest experience is more visible than ever before, thanks to user generated content.
+The guest experience is more visible than ever before, thanks to user-generated content (UGC).

-User generated content (UGC) is media created not by professionals, but by your peers and your customers.
+UGC is media created not by professionals, but by your peers and your customers.
 It’s not particularly new—one can argue that it’s as old as the World Wide Web itself.
-But, its use and consumption expanded dramatically in 2005 when the BBC set up a UGC content team.
+But its use and consumption expanded dramatically in 2005 when the BBC set up a UGC content team.
 In 2006, UGC was featured as Time magazine’s Person of the Year, in which the person of the year was “you,” meaning all the people who contribute to user generated media like YouTube and Wikipedia.
-Today, it makes up a huge part of the information that is available to consumers, from digital video, to blogging, podcasting, forums, social media, review sites, and wikis.
+Today, it makes up a huge part of the information that is available to consumers, from digital video to blogging, podcasting, forums, social media, review sites, and wikis.
 Your guests are consuming UGC daily, whether on a computer, a mobile phone, or a tablet.

 Additionally, with technological advances and evolving consumer preferences, the traditional GSS has become problematic for hoteliers.
 Guests now prefer to leave feedback online.
 GSS participation rates are low because long-form surveys are cumbersome for the modern traveler.